pantor-engineering/jblink/README.md

 Java implementation of the Blink protocol (http://blinkprotocol.org) by Pantor Engineering AB (http://www.pantor.com).

-Documentation including an introduction to jblink can be found at build/docs/javadoc/index.html.
+Until we have made the jblink JavaDoc documentation available online, it can be browsed at build/docs/javadoc/index.html after you have built jblink.

 BUILD
 =====